Starting an Ohio LLC

 Why is an operating agreement important?

-An operating agreement helps protect the LLC and its members by clarifying ownership interest, duties, and procedures.
+An operating agreement helps protect the LLC and its members by outlining ownership interest, duties, and procedures.
 Without an operating agreement, you may rely on vague or unverifiable verbal agreements that might not hold up in court.
-And if you do end up in court, you’ll have to abide by the state’s default LLC laws, which may not be in your favor.
-Having a clear record of ownership interest will also help when you file your Beneficial Ownership Information report.
+If you do end up in court without an operating agreement, you’ll have to abide by the state’s default LLC laws, which many not be in your favor.
+Having a clear record of ownership interested will also help when you file your Beneficial Ownership Information (BOI) report.

 How do I write an operating agreement?

-Because an operating agreement is a legal document, many businesses hire an attorney to take on this task.
-Other business owners use a template to draft their own operating agreement, which can be much more cost-effective (you may still want to have it reviewed by a lawyer).
-In fact, we provide a free, attorney-drafted operating agreement that you can adapt to your business as part of our Ohio LLC Formation package.
+Operating agreements are after all legal documents, so many businesses hire an attorney to take on this task.
+Other business owners use a template to draft their own operating agreement, which can be more cost-effective (you may still want to have it reviewed by a lawyer).
+In fact, we provide a free, attorney-drafted operating agreement that you can adapt to your business as part of our Ohio LLC formation package.

 5. Get an Employer Identification Number

-Employer Identification Numbers (EINs) are issued by the IRS and used to identify your company when you file federal taxes.
-While not all LLCs are required to get an EIN, most are.
+Employer Identification Numbers (EINs) are issued by the IRS.
+These are used to identify your company when you file federal taxes.
+It is not a requirement for all LLCs, but for most an EIN in required.
 Luckily, the process is relatively quick and simple.

 Does my LLC need an EIN?